Category

 What documents do I need to prepare to open an account?

-We may at our discretion accept alternative documentation such as an alternative financial statement such as an ISA or pension or HMRC tax notification dated within the last 4 months.
+We may at our discretion accept alternative documentation such as a statement from a UK regulated ISA or pension provider, or HMRC tax notification dated within the last 3 months.

 If you have not used it for your identity document, a copy of your current photocard driving licence (provisional not accepted) showing your current address may be used.